Dom-Skinner/ImprovedBoundsOnEntropyProduction/README.md

 The following scripts relate to the experimental figures.
 They will take a while to run, in particular the bootstrap results were run with a very high n for the figures, running them for lower n will get roughly, but not exactly the same results.

 FlagellaMotor.m shows how to get results from Fig 3.
-The data files are in file_sruct.mat.
+The data files are in MTB24_10mM.mat, MTB24_85mM.mat, MTB32_85mM.mat.

 MTBootstrap.m shows how to get results from Fig 4.
 The data files are in MT_traj.mat